sonderangebot10/extended-crowds/README.md

     * MYSQL_VERSION
     * DB_ROOT_PASSWORD

-2. Update path to mapped volumes within the docker-compose.yml.
-The absolute path to **PHP\www\html** should be updated in the first part (before the colon) in the volumes section for both php and apache service.
-Same should be performed for the mysql service, where the mapped volume is to **MySQL\data** and **MySQL\docker-entrypoint-initdb**.

-3. Go to the docker-compose.yml file and executed the command **docker-compose up**.
+3. Go to the docker-compose.yml file and executed the command **docker-compose up --build**.
 This should start all the containers.

 ## How to run the server natively
 Please, check the [Server Documentation.pdf](https://github.com/viktoriya-kutsarova/extended-crowds/blob/master/docs/Server%20Documentation.pdf)